 Stay tuned for the rest of our series, as we dig into some other useful agile methodologies out there that don’t get as much attention.

-To learn more about how to make your own agile methods and frameworks work for you, take a look at our free VFQ Foundations course.
+To learn more about how to make your own agile methods and frameworks work for you, take a look VFQ Agile Practitioner Course.
 It will help you make your chosen method work better!